 Making a complaint about our service

-The SPSO is committed to offering a high standard of service.
+The SPSO is committed to offering a high standard of service, across all our functions (including the Independent National Whistleblowing Officer and Scottish Welfare Fund services).
 We take any complaints about our service seriously and aim to address any areas where we have not delivered to the standards we expect of ourselves.
 We value complaints and use information from them to help us improve our services.

 Stage one: Early resolution

-We will always try to resolve your complaint quickly, within five working days if we can.
-Occasionally we may extend this by up to five working days.
+We will always try to resolve your complaint quickly and within five working days.
+In exceptional circumstances we may extend this by up to five working days.
 If you are unhappy with our response, you can ask us to consider your complaint at stage two.

 Stage two: Investigation

-If, after receiving our final decision on your service complaint, you remain unhappy with our response or the way we have handled your complaint, you can ask the Independent Reviewer to consider it.
+If, after receiving our final decision on your service complaint, you remain unhappy with our response or the way we have handled your complaint, you can ask the independent reviewer to consider it.
+You must make your request within one month of receiving our decision letter.
 We will tell you how to do this when we send you our final response.